LADI-Dataset/ladi-overview/README.md

 The most challenging task is a further extension of the previoust tasks.
 This problem seeks to determine if multiple images, each with a different perspective (i.e. ground-based, airborne, overhead satellite), either have the same features of interest in view (i.e. Eiffel tower, the same city intersection, a portion of coastline, etc.).
 This is important for the dataset, as the images’ metadata includes the geospatial coordinates of where the image was taken, not what the image is looking at.
 Most of the images also lack pointing metadata.
 In response, this dataset can be used to develop capabilities for three different localization types: (1) ground footprint of images as GIS polygons; (2) point estimate of primary feature of interest in image; and (3) GIS polygon of a region that contains the image’s contents.
 The ground footprint will be estimated using cross-view localization techniques using features from auxiliary datasets, including satellite and other imagery.
 The cross-view localization will be treated as a computer vision correspondence problem, using visual features from the CAP imagery cross referenced against geo-registered satellite imagery.

+### Disaster Scene Description and Indexing

+Based on the [proposed Tasks](#proposed-tasks), the NIST TREC Video Retrieval Evaluation (TRECVID) 2020 challenege has introduced the [Disaster Scene Description and Indexing (DSDI)](https://www-nlpir.nist.gov/projects/tv2020/dsdi.html) task.
+The initial 2020 task will focus on building a community of interest and generating a baseline performance to support future challenges and developments.
+The task scope focuses on the unique [disaster related features]((#dataset-annotations)) of the LADI dataset.

 ## Task Resources

 Given the high level [Proposed Tasks](#proposed-tasks), we provide recommendations on how to conduct a computer vision challenge to promote the desired development.